-Basal Cell Carcinoma isn’t too scary, so don’t freak out.
+I Have Basal Cell Carcinoma and it isn't too scary, so don't freak out.

 A diagnosis ending in “oma”, or with the word “cancer” in it, certainly isn't very comforting, but apparently basal cell carcinoma is one of the least dangerous types of cancer there is and also the most common.
 Even the nurse at the doc's office said that it could likely be left alone for years with no problem.

 So here's what happened.

 I had what I not-so-affectionately called a “zit from hell” on my chin for a couple of years or so.
 With my nursing background, minimal as it is, a “sore that won't heal” should've been a red flag.
 I just thought it wouldn't go away because I'd get impatient with the big ugly goober on my chin and kept picking at it to get the latest scab off.
 Other than that I didn't think much of it.

 But then one of YOU got me wondering… (See why I love you all?!)